 1937 - Japan goes to war with China, capturing Shanghai, Beijing and Nanjing amid atrocities like the "Rape of Nanjing", in which up to 300,000 Chinese civilians were killed.

 1939 - Outbreak of Second World War in Europe.
 With fall of France in 1940, Japan moves to occupy French Indo-China.

 Attack on Pearl Harbor

-1942 - Japan occupies a succession of countries, including the Philippines, Dutch East Indies, Burma and Malaya.
+1942 - Japan occupies succession of countries, including Philippines, Dutch East Indies, Burma and Malaya.
 In June, US aircraft carriers defeat the Japanese at the Battle of Midway.
 The US begins a strategy of "'island-hopping", cutting the Japanese support lines as its forces advance.

 1944 - US forces are near enough to Japan to start bombing raids on Japanese cities.

 Hiroshima and Nagasaki

 1945 - US planes drop two atomic bombs on Hiroshima and Nagasaki in August.
 Emperor Hirohito surrenders and relinquishes divine status.
 Japan placed under US military government.
 All Japanese military and naval forces disbanded.

 1947 - New constitution comes into force, establishes parliamentary system with all adults eligible to vote.
 Japan renounces war and pledges not to maintain land, sea or air forces for that purpose.
 Emperor granted ceremonial status.